JamalOluwakemi/Stockpulse/README.md

 ## Demo Video
 A screen recording showing the StockPulse dashboard in action is included in the `StockPulse_Demo` folder.

+> *Data Storage:* This project uses a simple file-based database (CSV files) for storing raw, processed, and anomaly report data.
+No external database (MongoDB/MySQL) is required.

 ## Features